shashihacks/OSCP-PWK/Security Insider Lab-2/task5/README.md

 __4. Propose a better way to protect the program__ __solution :__
-1. Use code obfuscation.
+1. Code obfuscation.
-2. Detecting debuggers and sandboxes
 3. Strip the symbols
 4. randomize the stored data
 5. Runtime calculations of data